- Feb 20, 2026

 Six strategies for multisite and translation

-Let’s first discover a few of these challenges and then dive into some of the multisite translation strategies brands can adopt.
+Let’s first discover a few of these challenges, particularly when architecting a headless DXP multisite environment, and then dive into some of the multisite translation strategies brands can adopt.

-Business strategy: you need to be clear on which markets you want to reach
+Business strategy: You need to be clear on which markets you want to reach, how to approach them and your priorities.

-Wendland, who’s currently Global Digital Marketing Manager at Lionbridge and was Internet Marketing Manager at language services provider CLS Communication at the time of the recording, has seen through many translation projects and has these strategies to offer:
+Having managed numerous translation projects, Wendland, who served as Global Digital Marketing Manager at Lionbridge and was Internet Marketing Manager at language services provider CLS Communication when this was recorded, provides these effective strategies.

 1. Have a brand language style guide for every language variant.